-PW8 Pick-Up Headers are factory-equipped for auto header height control; however, before using the auto header height control feature, you must do the following:
+PW8 Pick-Up Headers are factory-equipped for AHHC; however, before using AHHC feature, you must do the following:

-- 1. Ensure that the auto header height control sensor's output voltage range is appropriate for the combine.
-For more information, refer to 6.1.1 Height Sensor Output Voltage Range Combine Requirements, page 70. - 2.
-Prepare the combine to use the auto header height control feature. - 3.
-Calibrate the auto header height control system so that the combine can correctly interpret data from the height sensors on the header.

-Once calibration is complete, you are ready to use the auto header height control feature in the field.
-For each combine, certain operation settings can be used to improve the performance of the auto header height control feature.
+- 1. Ensure that AHHC sensor's output voltage range is appropriate for combine.
+For more information, refer to 6.1.1 Height Sensor Output Voltage Range Combine Requirements, page 72. - 2.
+Prepare combine to use AHHC feature. - Calibrate AHHC system so that combine can correctly interpret data from height sensors on header.
+Once calibration is complete, you are ready to use AHHC feature in the field.
+For each combine, certain operation settings can be used to improve performance of AHHC feature.

-If your PW8 Pick-Up Header is not equipped to work with a specific combine model, you will need to install the appropriate combine completion package.
-Completion packages come with instructions for installing the height sensors.
+If your PW8 Pick-Up Header is not equipped to work with a specific combine model, you will need to install appropriate combine completion package.
+Completion packages come with instructions for installing height sensors.